Make sure you nail all the basics

 A key priority for your email marketing program is going to compliance.
 This means ensuring that you’re not breaching the stringent regulations surrounding the Canadian Anti-Spam Legislation in Canada.
 Your email platform and database must be able to manage two distinct categories of consent.
 The first is implied consent, which is linked to a purchase by your customers in the last two years.
 The second is express consent, which is given by customers as a result of filling out an opt-in form of some kind.

 In addition to managing consent expiry dates for implied consent, you’ll need to ensure that your form and website copy are also compliant.
 That’s also the case with your email footers.
 And you should set up a mechanism that automatically excludes consumers with expired or withdrawn consent from your email campaigns.

 And if you do business with residents of the European Union, you must also comply with the General Data Protection Regulation or GDPR.
-This regulation comes into force on May 25 of this year.
+This regulation came into force on May 25 2018 and within days, the first lawsuits were filed against large organizations like Facebook, Google, Amazon, Apple and LinkedIn.
 GDPR will have a significant impact on your ability to target EU residents using email and digital media.

 Improving your inbox placement

 In addition to sender authentication, there are several other factors that allow or prevent emails from reaching the inbox.
 One of these is your sender reputation.
 Your sender reputation is linked to your sender IP address and your sending domain.
 Other factors include message content, text to image ration, number of links, and the list goes on.

 Organisations like Senderscore measure the quality of your email sending behaviour.
 They then give you a rating that ranges from 0 to 100.
 It is that score or reputation that is the most influential in getting your emails accepted by email services sur as Gmail, Outlook.com, etc.